Polydimethylsiloxane: Chemical compatibility

 PDMS is hydrophobic.
 Plasma oxidation can be used to alter the surface chemistry, adding silanol (SiOH) groups to the surface.
 Atmospheric air plasma and argon plasma will work for this application.
 This treatment renders the PDMS surface hydrophilic, allowing water to wet it.
 The oxidized surface can be further functionalized by reaction with trichlorosilanes.
 After a certain amount of time, recovery of the surface's hydrophobicity is inevitable, regardless of whether the surrounding medium is vacuum, air, or water; the oxidized surface is stable in air for about 30 minutes.
 Alternatively, for applications where long-term hydrophilicity is a requirement, techniques such as hydrophilic polymer grafting, surface nanostructuring, and dynamic surface modification with embedded surfactants can be of use.

 Solid PDMS samples (whether surface-oxidized or not) will not allow aqueous solvents to infiltrate and swell the material.
 Thus PDMS structures can be used in combination with water and alcohol solvents without material deformation.
 However most organic solvents will diffuse into the material and cause it to swell.
 Despite this, some organic solvents lead to sufficiently small swelling that they can be used with PDMS, for instance within the channels of PDMS microfluidic devices.
 The swelling ratio is roughly inversely related to the solubility parameter of the solvent.
 Diisopropylamine swells PDMS to the greatest extent; solvents such as chloroform, ether, and THF swell the material to a large extent.
 Solvents such as acetone, 1-propanol, and pyridine swell the material to a small extent.
 Alcohols and polar solvents such as methanol, glycerol and water do not swell the material appreciably.

 Applications

+Advanced surfaces

+PDMS is widely employed in the fabrication of advanced surfaces such as superhydrophobic coatings due to its inherent low surface energy, chemical inertness, and flexibility.
+Its ability to replicate micro/nanostructures and support hierarchical texturing makes it ideal for creating durable, water-repellent surfaces with enhanced functionality.

 Surfactants and antifoaming agents

-PDMS is a common surfactant and is a component of defoamers.
+PDMS derivatives are common surfactants and are a component of defoamers.
 PDMS, in a modified form, is used as an herbicide penetrant and is a critical ingredient in water-repelling coatings, such as Rain-X.